spatie/laravel-backup/docs/installation-and-setup.md

 ## Configuring the backup disk

-By default, the backup will be saved into the `public/laravel-backup/` directory of your laravel application.
-This folder most probably is configured to be public.
+By default, the backup will be saved into the `storage/app/Laravel/` directory of your laravel application.
 We recommend that you create a disk named `backups` (you can use any name you prefer) in `filesystems.php` and specify that name in the `disk` key of the `backup.php` config file.

 ## Scheduling